sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ### Add input component

-We want to be able to save the amount of listing's cleaning fee so we add new _FieldCurrencyInput_ to the _EditListingPricingForm_.
+We want to be able to save the listing's cleaning fee amount, so we add a new _FieldCurrencyInput_ to the _EditListingPricingForm_.
 The id and name of this field will be _cleaningFee_.

-Adding this fee will be optional so we don't want to add any _validate_ param to the _FieldCurrencyInput_ like there is in the _price_ input.
+Adding this fee will be optional, so we don't want to add any _validate_ param to the _FieldCurrencyInput_ like there is in the _price_ input.

 ```shell
 └── src